Current as of: March 13, 2025 - 17:54

 Is This Trip for You?

-The trip is rated Activity Level 2 (Leisurely/Moderate).
 Please ensure you are viewing the correct itinerary for your departure date as itineraries vary due to the festival schedules.

-This is a packed itinerary but Bhutan is a relaxed place so the tour does not feel hectic.
+Itinerary: This is a packed itinerary but Bhutan is a relaxed place so the tour does not feel hectic.
 It is varied, although not demanding, and should appeal to those who like to see something a little different.

-Road conditions are generally quite good but some sections can be bumpy and, as with many mountain roads, the occasional delay can occur due to landslides or adverse weather conditions.
+Journeys: Road conditions are generally quite good but some sections can be bumpy and, as with many mountain roads, the occasional delay can occur due to landslides or adverse weather conditions.
 The roads are also quite twisty on the mountain sections; if you suffer from travel sickness you should bring your normal remedy.
 Please be aware that due to road-widening works across many of the main roads in the country, there could be the occasional delay.
 If we are notified of any delays, the leader will ensure an early start and arrange a short walk while the vehicle is stuck in traffic.

-This trip visits the Tiger’s Nest Monastery in Paro, which is at an altitude of 10,235ft (3,120m).
+Walking: This trip visits the Tiger’s Nest Monastery in Paro, which is at an altitude of 10,235ft (3,120m).
 The trek to reach the monastery is relatively steep but we take it very easy and have lots of stops to relax and enjoy the stunning surroundings.
 If you would prefer not to trek the whole way, there is a café where you can wait, which has spectacular views of the monastery.

-Smoking is only permitted in certain designated areas and strictly prohibited in public places.
+Smoking: Smoking is only permitted in certain designated areas and strictly prohibited in public places.
 Anyone found smoking in public or violating smoking restrictions will be fined approximately 500 ngultrums (US$7) for the first offence.
 Tourists are allowed to import up to 200 cigarettes with 100 percent tax to be paid on arrival, it is also possible to purchase cigarettes in most shops across Bhutan.

-Travelling in Bhutan is still in its infancy.
+Travelling in Bhutan: Travelling in Bhutan is still in its infancy.
 All foreigners must travel through an official travel agent and be accompanied by a Bhutanese guide.
 We use well-trained Bhutanese guides, but please be aware the guides are sometimes restricted in what they are allowed to do and where they can take you.
 There is plenty of time to enjoy the different features of each centre while travelling through the magnificent countryside.
 There is time to study the monasteries, browse the bazaars, or relax with a tea in incredible surroundings.

 Group

-All departures will have an English-speaking Bhutanese Tour Leader who you will meet on arrival in Paro and will travel with you throughout.
-All Exodus leaders are highly experienced, trained in first aid and licensed to Guide in Bhutan.
+The group is generally between four and 16 people.
+We have representatives in Kathmandu who look after your transfers to and from the airport and are around to answer other questions you may have.
+All departures have an English-speaking Bhutanese tour leader who you will meet on arrival in Paro and travels with you throughout.
+All our tour leaders are highly experienced, trained in first aid and licensed to guide in Bhutan.

 Adult min age: 16